domschrei/mallob/docs/setup.md

 bash scripts/run/systest.sh mono drysched sched osc
 ```
 This will locally run a suite of automated tests which cover the basic functionality of Mallob as a scheduler and as a SAT solving engine.
-To include Glucose in the tests, prepend the above command with "GLUCOSE=1".
 Running the tests takes a few minutes and in the end "All tests done." should be output.
 In case of problems, you can consult [develop.md -> Debugging Mallob](develop.md#debugging-mallob) for some notes on how Mallob runs can be diagnosed and debugged appropriately.
 You can also prepend `nocleanup=1` to the call of the script in order to keep all log and trace files so that you can examine them.